RULES & GUIDELINES

 -

-NOTE: Individuals who meet the definition of Advanced for any Latin and/or Brazilian style must compete as Advanced for all styles (i.e., someone who is considered Advanced for Zouk cannot enter a Salsa category as an Amateur).
+Individuals who meet the definition of Semi-Pro for any Latin and/or Brazilian style must compete as Semi-Pro for all styles (i.e., someone who is considered Semi-Pro for Kizomba cannot enter a Salsa category as an Amateur).

 Professional